Chicago Class Action Lawyer

 Environmental Hazards and Toxic Torts.
 Environmental and toxic exposure cases are almost always class action lawsuits because they rarely affect just one individual.
 Rather, there are frequently hundreds – or even thousands – of individuals exposed to environmental hazards.
 Damages in environmental and toxic tort cases can include both compensatory, which reimburse plaintiffs for actual losses, and punitive damages, which punish the wrongdoer and seek to prevent future misconduct.

 Product Liability.
 Product liability class action lawsuits are brought by a group of consumers who are injured by a dangerous or defective product.
 Depending on state law, product liability lawsuits can be filed based on negligence, strict liability or breach of warranty for design defects, manufacturing defects or marketing defects.

 Experienced Class Action Attorneys

 Because class actions are complex legal matters, the legal representation of a skilled class action attorney is critical.
-The Chicago class action attorneys at Ankin Law Offices, LLC are experienced representing plaintiffs in class action lawsuits involving personal injury, product liability, employment and toxic tort matters.
+The Chicago class action attorneys at Ankin Law, LLC are experienced representing plaintiffs in class action lawsuits involving personal injury, product liability, employment and toxic tort matters.
 Contact one of our Chicago class action attorneys to learn more about how we can help you with your class action lawsuit.